 1. What types of employees are required to track their time using the new weekly online process?

 Exempt (salaried) employees who are not currently eligible for GC health insurance.
-Examples include salaried employees who are paid a stipend (assistant coaches, SST spouses, student club advisors, etc.) and exempt employees working less than .75 FTE.
+Examples include salaried employees who are paid a stipend (SST spouses, student club advisors, etc.) and exempt employees working less than .75 FTE.
 (Note: this does not affect those part-time employees who were grandparented in under our old plan requirements and are currently still eligible to receive GC medical insurance.)

 2. Why do I need to track my hours?